themightymo/simple-pull-quote/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==
+Q: How do I make the quote appear on the left side?
+A: After you create your pull quote, add “class=“left” to it like this: [pullquote class="left”]TEXT HERE[/pullquote]

 Q: What if I am using a visual editor besides TinyMCE?
 A: You will need to manually add the shortcode [pullquote]YOUR TEXT HERE[/pullquote]